determined-ai/determined/docs/integrations/notification/zapier.rst

  Configuring Destination
 *************************

-Finally, you can configure where to proceed under each senerio by adding more actions.
-For example, send out alert when verification fail, or send out email with experiment information when verification pass.
+Finally, you can configure where to proceed under each scenario by adding more actions.
+For example, send out an alert when verification fails, or send out an email with experiment information when verification pass.